 Alternatively, you can get to Bohol Island by boat.
 Ferries depart every day from Cebu Port.
 There are some other lines operating from small islands around Bohol, but they are not frequent.
 From Cebu to Bohol we chose the SuperCat ferry and they offered a reasonable price and good service.

-You can check the timetables here.
+You can check the rates and ferry timetables here:

 If you have some extra days in Cebu you must visit Oslob and get close to the giant and majestic whale sharks.
 Check here how to get to Oslob and add this adventure to your travel itinerary.